Last Updated on July 18, 2022.

 Potential Mess or Destruction

-- When compared to other animals, hedgehogs do not make very little mess outside of most cages.
+- When compared to other animals, hedgehogs do not make much of a mess outside of their cages.

 - Hedgehog cages shouldn’t be placed on a kitchen counter top or any other area of human food preparation or eating area.